h5md/h5md/draft.rst

 Trajectory group
 ----------------

-The trajectories are stored in the "trajectory" group.
-The trajectory group itself is only a container for groups that represent different parts of the system under consideration.
-There may be one or several groups in the trajectory group, as needed, but the trajectory group may only contain groups.
-Inside of these subgroups, for each kind of trajectory information there is a group that contains datasets "value", "step", and "time".
+System trajectories, or more generally, time-dependent information for each particle, are stored in the "/trajectory" group.
+The trajectory group itself is only a container for groups that represent different subsets of the system under consideration; it may hold one or several groups in "/trajectory", as needed.
+Inside of these subgroups, each kind of trajectory information is stored in a group that contains the datasets "value", "step", and "time".

 * Standardized subgroups are "position", "velocity", "force" and "species".

-* The "value" dataset holds the actual data and has dimensions
-  \[variable\]\[N\]\[D\], where the variable dimension is present to accumulate time steps.
+* The "value" dataset holds the actual data and has dimensions ``\[variable\]\[N\]\[D\]``, where the first dimension is variable and serves to accumulate samples during the course of the simulation.

-* The "step" dataset has dimensions \[variable\] and contains the integer step corresponding to the time step at which the corresponding data has been written to the "coordinates" dataset.
+* The "step" dataset has dimensions ``\[variable\]`` and contains the integer step corresponding to the simulation step at which the corresponding data has been written to the dataset.

-* The "time" dataset is as the "step" dataset, but contains the real value of the time.
+* The "time" dataset is as the "step" dataset, but contains the simulation time in physical units.

-* The "species/value" dataset has dimensions \[N\] if the species do not change in the course of time, that is if there is no chemical reaction occurring, or of dimensions \[variable\]\[N\] if the species of particles may change in the course of time.
-The species dataset should be of an integer datatype only.
+* The "species/value" dataset describes the species of the particles or their atomic identity and is of an integer datatype.
+It has dimensions ``\[N\]`` if the species do not change, or of dimensions ``\[variable\]\[N\]`` if the species may change in the course of time, e.g., if chemical reactions occur or in semi-grandcanonical Monte-Carlo simulations.
   Also, as the species may change less often than other variables, if the species data is absent for a given time step, the most recent data for the species should be fetched instead.

 All arrays are stored in C-order as enforced by the HDF5 file format (see `§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
 A C